SkippyTheLost/Particle/README.md

 	* If you actually want to, you are very welcome to.
 I *highly* suggest finding something better.
 	* Link back to this repository.
 	* You can ask me for help, but no promises that I will.
-*Contact me with any question you have, and I'll try to respond.